Leukemia: Types, Symptoms, Diagnosis & Treatment

 Targeted therapy and other drug treatments

-Some leukemia types, especially CML and some CLL settings, are strongly linked to targeted drug therapies.
+Some types, especially CML and some CLL settings, are strongly linked to targeted drug therapies.
 NCI’s CML guidance specifically highlights targeted therapy as a key treatment pathway.

 Stem cell transplant